sjoerdev/xmake-template/readme.md

 ## Description:

-This is a template for using opengl with the xmake build system.
+This is a template for using the xmake build system.

 ## Requirements: